zididadaday/fw13-amd300-fedora-secureboot/README.md

 ```
 sudo grubby --info=ALL
 ```

-**-- IMPORTANT FOR KERNEL 6.14.8 and 6.14.9 --**
+If you want to remove an argument from all entries, you can run below command
 ```
-It seems  you need to add a resume and resume_offset entry to the kernel for hibernation to work properly
+# this will remove the lockdown_hibernate=1 argument from all grub entries
+sudo grubby --remove-args="lockdown_hibernate=1" --update-kernel=ALL
 ```

+## **-- IMPORTANT FOR KERNEL 6.14.8 and 6.14.9 --**

+It seems  you need to add a resume and resume_offset entry to the kernel for hibernation to work properly.
+You can probably also do this for 6.14.6 if you want as well, it will not have any negative effects.

 Run this command `sudo findmnt -no UUID -T /var/swap/swapfile` to find the UUID of the disk where you swap file is located.